ffund/intro-ml-tss21/notes/0-live-faq.md

 There will be a significant programming component to this course, and class and homework exercises will be in Python.
-You do not need to know Python a priori, but you should know basic programming concepts and have experience programming in some programming language.
+You do not need to know Python a priori if you feel comfortable picking it up as you go, but you should know basic programming concepts and have experience programming in some programming language.
 We will review some important Python basics in the first week of the course.